emilyhunt/advent-of-code/README.md

 ### Optional
 * ~~Add timing information to code runs~~
 * ~~Add a way to use custom inputs~~
-* Automated retrieval of info from the AoC site (like challenge titles)
+* Change page metadata to be stored in a .json file or within page scripts themselves as exportable module parameters
+* Add keywords for each page and a way to sort pages by keywords (e.g.: `lists`, `sorting`, etc)
-* Basic visualisation support (integrate D3 into library stuff?)
+* Basic visualisation support (integrate e.g. chartjs into library stuff?)
 * Improve theme (just use the VS Code colours?
 I dunno)
 * ~~Add gifs for a sweet web 1.0 aesthetic~~
 * Chat about the project on Twitter